 When Disney took the reins of Aladdin and turned the classic story into the animated movie, it was not expected to amount to much at the box office, so Disney did not allocate a large marketing budget to the movie as they spent very little developing the movie in the first place.
 In a surprise turnaround, the movie became very popular, very quickly and ultimately made $504 Million for Walt Disney Studios as well as being the most successful movie of 1992.

 Show Failure at the 2014 TONY Awards

-Following the success of the 1992 movie, the Broadway show for Aladdin would follow in 2014 and went on to receive four Tony Award nominations, but won just one for “Best Performance by a Featured Actor in a Musical”.
+Following the success of the 1992 movie, the Broadway version of Aladdin would follow in 2014.
+The show went on to receive four Tony Award nominations, but ultimately only won one for “Best Performance by a Featured Actor in a Musical”.